NervanaSystems/ngraph-python/doc/source/axes.rst

 -----------------

 Use ``ng.Broadcast`` to broadcast to new axes.
 The new axes shall be a superset of the original axes.
-The order of the new axes can be arbitary.
+The order of the new axes can be arbitrary.

 Examples: ::